 Continuing Nurse Education (CNE)

 As an approved Provider of CNEs, Congregational Wellness can design and present various educational offerings to the registered nurses in the network free of charge or for a nominal fee.
-This is an added bonus because all registered nurses are required to acquire CNEs to keep their nursing license current.
+This is an added bonus because all registered nurses are required to acquire CNEs yearly to keep their nursing license current.

 In addition to scheduled activities, special continuing education presentations may be offered throughout the year to keep the Faith Community Nurses abreast of new trends and knowledge.